casthub/docs/en/modules/css.md

 ## Template File

 Modules can supply a Template HTML File which can include CSS inside of it.
 This is the easiest way to include and manage CSS in a Module.
-You can [read the Documentation here](/modules/html).
+You can <docs-link path="/modules/html">read the Documentation here</docs-link>.

 ## Embedded in JavaScript